bguiz/handwriting/README.md

 Note that this is very much a work in progress, so do not expect anything to be stable.

+## Limitations

+- Only single stroke characters currently can be recognised.
+- Not all characters are currently included

 ## Contributing

 This repository uses the **git flow** branching strategy.